gfellerph/focusgroup-polyfill/README.md

 # Focusgroup polyfill

+An attempt to create a polyfill for the [`focusgroup` proposal](https://open-ui.org/components/focusgroup.explainer/) by the Open UI Community Group.

 ## Feature roadmap

-- [ ] Signalling to assistive technology that alternative keyboard interactions are available
+- [X] Signalling to assistive technology that alternative keyboard interactions are available
 - [ ] Grid option for focusgroup
 - [ ] Focus by text search
 - [ ] Support for CSS scenarios

-## Questions

-- Should an option "tabs" be added for configuring if the polyfill should not add tabindex="-1" to focusgroup candidates?